codr7/g-fu/v1/README.md

 42
 ```

-The next example is taken straight from the [standard library](https://github.com/codr7/g-fu/blob/master/v1/lib/abc.gf), and expands recursively to a nested series of calls using previous result as first argument.
+The next example is taken from the [standard library](https://github.com/codr7/g-fu/blob/master/v1/lib/abc.gf), and expands recursively to a nested series of calls using previous result as first argument.

 ```
 (mac @ (f1 fs..)